kamuren/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - deletes the file betty
 9-firstdirdeletion - deletes my_first_directory
 10-back - script that changes the working directory to the previous one.
 11-lists - lists multiple directories
+12-file_type - prints the type of file